3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Latent diffusion models for representing geological systems

-As noted in \citet{DIFEDERICO2025105755}, LDMs require a compromise between dimension reduction ratio $f$ and generation quality, and in this study, we use $f=8$ (overall $f^3=512$).
-The same dataset split, optimizer, learning rate, and batch size applied for the training of the VAE is used here.
-For the U-net, training requires approximately 8~h (300~epochs) on the same NVIDIA V100 GPU.
+As noted in \cite{DIFEDERICO2025105755}, LDMs require a compromise between dimension reduction ratio $f$ and generation quality.
+In this study, we performed numerical experimentation with $f=4$, 8 and 16.
+We found the use of $f=8$ (overall $f^3=512$) to provide the best balance, i.e., a sufficiently low-dimension latent space and fast geomodel generation, while also achieving minimal information loss from encoding.
+Thus $f=8$ is used in all results in this paper.
+The same dataset split, optimizer, learning rate, and batch size applied for the training of the VAE are used here.
+For the U-net, training requires approximately 8~h (300~epochs) on the same NVIDIA A100 GPU.
 We adopt a DDIM sampling and a linear scheduler for $T=20$~steps, with $\alpha_1 = 0.9985$ and $\alpha_T = 0.9805$.

 The implementation developed for this study is based on the libraries \texttt{diffusers} and \texttt{monai} (see the ``Code availability" section for additional details).
-The detailed architectures used in this work are provided in Table~\ref{tab:vae_architecture} for the VAE and Table~\ref{tab:unet_architecture} for the U-net (in Appendix~\ref{appendix}).
+The detailed architectures used in this work are provided in Table~\ref{tab:vae_architecture} for the VAE and Table~\ref{tab:unet_architecture} for the U-net (in Appendix~\ref{appendix_b}).